 And it’s nothing but amazement at God’s doing that Sharif returned to power second time after a landslide electoral win in 1997 and then in 2013 (after being exiled and humiliated by General Musharraf), becoming a third-time Prime Minister of Pakistan.

-Only after a year in office after Sharif refused to share space with army, in 2014, PTI’s Imran Khan and Awami Tehreek’s Dr Tahirul Qadri, a fiery cleric once imam at the Sharif mosque and now based in Canada, were launched in Islamabad to dislodge Sharif.
+Only after a year in office after Sharif refused to share commercial space with army, in 2014, PTI’s Imran Khan and Awami Tehreek’s Dr Tahirul Qadri, a fiery cleric – once imam at the Sharif mosque and now based in Canada – were launched in Islamabad to dislodge Sharif.

-Imran Khan would often refer to third umpire (referece to army chief) and his finger to be lifted, but army and ISI deny they were behind dharna.
+Imran Khan would often refer to a third umpire (reference to army chief) and his finger to be lifted, but army and ISI deny they were behind dharna.

 I don't think that anything is now possible accept intervention !

 During the 2014 dharna, there did come a moment when the Sharif government could have been sent home when just at that very moment, PTI’s then President Javed Hashmi leaked the inside story of dharna and the London Plan and the removal NS mission was aborted.